RakhithJK/dbeaver-dbeaver-wiki/Data-transfer.md

    ![](images/dt/dt-options-extract.png)

 6. Set options for output files or clipboards.
-   Note: Timestamp pattern is used here to target the file name pattern:
+   **Note**: Timestamp pattern is used here to target the file name pattern:

    ![](images/dt/dt-options-output.png)